OnceMonkey/anime_girls_data/README.md

 This repository consists of 3w anime girls，you can use this to train your network.

 # Data Sources
-i Crawled https://make.girls.moe/#/, total got 3w+ images with 256*256 resolution.
+I crawled https://make.girls.moe/#/, total got 3w+ images with 256*256 resolution.

 # Link
   #### 64*64